yuhenghuang/local_leetcode/README.md

 To enable correct `Node` for specific problem from various types, one needs to define macro before the header file.

-For example, to add a tree node with four children,
+For example, to use a tree node with four children as typename `Node`,

 ```cpp
 #define QUAD_NODE
 #include <local_leetcode>
 ```

-For more definition of marcos, see the content of the header file, *include/local_leetcode.hpp*
+For more definition of marcos, see the content of the header file, [*include/local_leetcode.hpp*](https://github.com/yuhenghuang/local_leetcode/blob/main/include/local_leetcode.hpp)

 ##### Inconsistent input type